Lance Henriksen: Career

 Henriksen played the android Bishop in Cameron's film Aliens (1986), and as Bishop's designer Michael Weyland in Alien 3 (1992).
 He also played Charles Bishop Weyland, the man upon whom Bishop was based, in Alien vs. Predator (2004).
 Bill Paxton and Henriksen are the only actors whose characters were killed by the Terminator, the Alien, and the Predator.
 He played the vampire leader Jesse Hooker in Kathryn Bigelow's cult film Near Dark.

 He portrayed gunfighters in the Westerns Dead Man and The Quick and the Dead, and appeared with British actor Bruce Payne in Aurora: Operation Intercept in 1995.
 That year, he also played Sheriff Doug Barnum in the film Powder.
 He appeared with Payne again in Face the Evil (1997), and the dystopian classic Paranoia 1.0 (2004).

 In 1996, Henriksen starred in the television series Millennium, created and produced by Chris Carter, the creator of The X-Files.
 Henriksen played Frank Black, a former FBI agent who possessed a unique ability to see into the minds of killers.
 Carter created the role specifically for the actor.
 His performances on Millennium earned him critical acclaim, a People's Choice Award nomination for Favorite New Male TV Star, and three consecutive Golden Globe nominations for Best Performance by an Actor in a TV Series (1997–1999).
 The series was canceled in 1999.
 On television, Henriksen appeared in the ensemble of Into the West (2005), a miniseries executive-produced by Steven Spielberg.
 He appeared in a Brazilian soap opera, Caminhos do Coração (Ways of the Heart) from Rede Record, aired in 2007–2008.
-Henriksen guest-starred on a Season 6 episode of NCIS (2009) playing an Arizona sheriff, and appeared in a recurring role as The Major on NBC's The Blacklist.
+Henriksen guest-starred on a NCIS season 6 episode of NCIS (2009) playing an Arizona sheriff, and appeared in a recurring role as The Major on NBC's The Blacklist.